 Pacomeralgo

-Pacomeralgo defines itself as “Alta Taberna”, and so it is.
-Don’t let the name fool you, this place is serious business and many chefs come here to eat when they get tired of feeding.
+Pacomeralgo defines itself as an “Alta Taberna” (high-end tavern), and that’s exactly what it is.
+Don’t be fooled by the name; this place is serious business, and many chefs come here to eat when they get tired of feeding others.
 Barcelona .
-Their cuttlefish croquettes, known as Obamay and the chicken and ham croquettes are like everything they serve: simplicity executed with perfection.
-The aioli base that accompanies them enhances the tapa and accompanies the product festival that we will enjoy.
+Its cuttlefish croquettes, known as Obamay, and its chicken and ham croquettes are like everything else they serve: simplicity executed to perfection.
+The aioli sauce that accompanies them enhances the tapa and complements the festival of flavors we’re about to enjoy.

 📍 Carrer d’Aribau, 152, 08036 Barcelona